Company News

 “We are eyeing the larger East African market and hope to make a mark by providing decent and affordable housing for the masses,’’ Osman said.

-The new technology uses walls made of fibre cement boards which are bullet proof upto 9 mm and fire proof up to 800 degrees Celsius.
+The new technology uses walls made of fibre cement boards which are bulletproof up to 9 mm and fireproof up to 800 degrees Celsius.

 A model house put up for demonstrational purposes at the Mamba Discotheque in the upmarket Nyali area has proved to be popular with hundreds of clients.

-The firm has rolled out an ambitious programme that will see potential house owners acquire two or three-bedroomed houses on mortage fully financed by the firm.
+The firm has rolled out an ambitious programme that will see potential house owners acquire two or three-bedroomed houses on mortgage fully financed by the firm.
 Among the firm’s corporate clients are Presbyterian University of East Africa put up in 1988.

 In Rwanda where the company has opened an office to service its growing clientele, the company has signed an agreement to construct Rwanda’s premier Tourism University College in Kigali.